iljoRSP/advent2023/README.md

 ### <u>Day 4</u>
 > Part 1 is extremely straight forward, and I may have cheated a bit by parsing it with fixed distance instead of delims.
 "If it works then it's not stupid".
 Part 2 was hardest in understanding how the chaining worked, but once you get that down, it too is very straight forward.
 I particularly like how it forces you into dynamic programming - in the sense that if you didn't know what DP was, you might just reach the same implementation anyway.
 Some may see it as forced, but I choose to see it as 'organic'.

+### <u>Day 5</u>
+> Day 5 was tough.
+I'll put it out there.
+I started part 1 knowing that my approach was an exhaustive search, and that it wasn't going to hold for a larger search space... and boom, part 2 hit me.
+Thankfully, implementing part 1 already had me reframing the maps as piecewise functions, so I very soon reached my part 2 solution.
+That said, I chose not to implement it due to burn out from part 1 (somehow), so I kept to proving that the approach would work.

+### <u>Day 6</u>
+> Comically easy.
+Working out the mathematics behind this made me feel almost nostalgic for my IGCSE add maths classes (lol).
+My biggest fear was the possibility of part 2 introducing deceleration, or 2D vectoring - which was thankfully not the case.

+### <u>Day 7</u>
+> Knowing about python's Counter and sort behaviour, this was pretty easy - it became a problem of just reframing the problem into Counter terms.
+That said, my approach leaves a lot of room for optimisation.
+Not much to say about this one.